 Its integration with Shopify also makes it a solid choice for eCommerce businesses.

-The post planner allows tailoring posts for each social media platform, so your Instagram posts can have different captions than Facebook ones.
+The post planner allows tailoring content for each social media platform, so your Instagram posts can have different captions than Facebook ones.
 You can schedule content automatically or choose your own custom time for posting.

 Collaboration tools, including different roles and permissions, approvals, and team drafting to stay on the same page.